 Just like in B2C, there are plenty of ways B2B Marketers can use video, to build trust and, in acquisition phase, give product explaination.
 But did you know it is a great combo with animated GIFs?

 GIFs can be used to make it appear as though you have a video embedded in your creative, something which has previously been made impossible due the stringent SPAM filters most email clients enlist.
 Indeed, GIF files are one of the only ways to insert moving images into an email creative given that a lot of email clients still offer poor video support. (although some have already given the green light to video in email).

 This technique is easily achievable by creating your GIF preview clip with a play button in a consistent place in every frame.
 This image can then be linked to the video content on your website, which of course, supports video playback.
 Google+ has recently started using animated GIFs to preview all videos uploaded to the platform, as seen in the example below.

 Add sparkle to you CTA

 Finally, GIFs are great way to add sparkle to your main CTA.
 Animations can be added to a sale banner to draw the readers’ eye, or a sense of urgency can be added to any required actions by including a countdown clock in your creative.
+Another way is using interactive animation for CTAs or other graphic elements in your emails.
 Below are examples of how Kate Spade and Walmart achieved this in their emails.

 Rules of the GIF thumb